 - Bed Bugs

 The first pest control extermination treatment is critical for our success in the process of getting rid of unwanted bugs or other pests.
-Our main focus is to push out these annoying pests from their living places near or in your home.
-We target the pest nesting areas, some of our customers experience an increase of bug activity for a few days.
-This will allow our preventative treatments to minimize future pest problems.
+Our primary focus is to push out these annoying pests from their living places near or in your home.
+We target the pest nesting areas; some of our customers experience an increase of bug activity for a few days.
+Direct targeting will allow our preventative treatments to minimize future pest problems.
 We offer a full variety of pest control services outside and inside your home.
 We treat your home’s bathrooms, under sinks, window sills, along baseboards, and where pipes enter the walls.
-Outside, we will treat around the base of your home while paying attention to problem areas such as trees, plants and bushes.
+Out, we will operate around the base of your home while paying attention to problem areas such as trees, plants, and bushes.

 Ant and Spider Pest Control

-Many spiders build webs for shelter or gathering food sources, however, not all spiders exhibit this behavior.
+Many spiders build webs for shelter or gathering food sources.
+However, not all spiders exhibit this behavior.
 Spider webs can be found in several different varieties, although the orb web is the most commonly seen.
-Spider webs are created out of a proteinaceous silk extruded from spinnerets on the spider.
-The silk that spiders use to weave webs is strong, elastic and very adhesive.
+Spider webs have tenacious silk extruded from spinnerets on the spider.
+The silk that spiders use to weave webs is robust, elastic, and very adhesive.

 Spiders have become reviled over time as one of the creepiest and most feared organisms in the world.
-Spiders are often confused to be insects but belong to the arachnid family.
-Arachnids are characterized by their two body segments, eight legs and lack of wings or antennae.
+Spiders are often confused with being insects but belong to the arachnid family.
+Arachnids have two body segments, eight legs and lack of wings or antennae.